AlphaLock/Indian_Startup_Funding_Data_Analysis/readme.md

 The 2020 dataset contains the same information but has an additional column which is "unnamed"

 The 2021 dataset is made up of information such as;
-Company/brand, Year founded, Company Headquarters location,	Sector	What it does, Founders	Investor	Funding amount in dollars	Stage
+Company/brand, Year founded, Company Headquarters location,	Sector	What it does, Founders,	Investors, Funding Amount and Stage